neo4-svg/cybersh/README.md

 - If you are offline, it simply skips the check and continues normally
 - **You never need to run any update command manually — ever**

-> Your AI models, chat memory, notes, goals, and config are **never touched by updates.** Only the script file itself gets replaced.
+> Your AI models, chat memory, saved sessions, notes, goals, and config are **never touched by updates.** Only the script file itself gets replaced.

 ---